house-of-giants/sheryl-glubok/src/films/sonnet-98.md

 ---
 After moving to Colorado, I met a lovely group of filmmakers at 7 & CO and an actress named Maggy Stacy.
 Add one Shakespeare Sonnet and the crazy brainchild of Theater critic John Moore who wanted to make a short film for every Shakespeare sonnet (154!) and voila, SONNET 98 was born.
 When I read "From you have I been absent in the spring…” I immediately identified that longing as heartbreak.
 Maggy thought it would be fun to set it in a nightclub and damn if the Bard didn’t just work there.
 A lesson again in the timelessness of heartache, longing, and the need for love.

-Sunboy was a fabulous band I’d seen at Denver’s indie music showcase, UMS, and *Materialize* is such a good song.
+Sunboy was a fabulous band I’d seen at Denver’s indie music showcase, UMS, and *Materialize* is such a great song.
 They let us film a concert at Jonathan Bitz’s legendary Syntax Physics Opera.
 It was a blast.